hoanhan101/pi-hub/README.md

 # Define a variable name SENSOR_ID to save your sensor id.
 For example, my sensor id is 1.
 SENSOR_ID = 1

-# Define your location, which is the Catlab machine number.
-For example, my Catlab machine is 2.
+# Define your location, which is assigned by the visualization team.
+For example, my location is A10.
-LOCATION = 2
+LOCATION = 'A10'

 # Define how much time do you want to wait between each send to the server.
 # Any value from 15 to 30 seconds is good enough.
 Below will be too much overhead for the server.